-Have concerns with onboarding or offboarding employees in Office 365?
+Have concerns with onboarding or offboarding employees with the help of Office 365 backup and management?
 Watch our free webinar for some handy tips!

 When organizations build a SharePoint site they need to ensure that all the information can be accessed as quickly and succinctly as possible.
 This is why a seamless SharePoint information and site architecture is necessary.
 But what exactly do these structures look like and how should they be integrated and implemented?
 Read on to find out!

 Information Architecture in SharePoint

 The official definition of SharePoint information architecture is “the art and science of organizing and labeling the content (documents, data, sites) to support findability and usability.”
 This means that organizations must be purposeful about owning and organizing all of their company content within SharePoint.
 It’s paramount to the organization’s success and longevity of their SharePoint site!

 When it comes to organizing content in SharePoint, businesses must make sure all their data is being properly classified, categorized, and easily located.
 (More on that later) This is where SharePoint metadata comes in.
 SharePoint metadata allows you to create your own metadata columns to categorize documents without the need for folders.

 eDiscovery, Navigation, & Search

 Once you use SharePoint metadata to classify all of your content, it will now be easier for admins and end-users to navigate through lists and libraries to find what they need.
 There is a navigation tree in SharePoint that will allow them to find what they need based on the categorical metadata that the SharePoint admin has set up.